List of The Osbournes episodes: For the Record...

-Won't You Be My Neighbor?
+Won't You Be My Neighbour?

-Kelly complains that elder sister Aimee had booked her a gynecologist appointment.
+Kelly complains that elder sister Aimee had booked her a gynaecologist appointment.
 Ozzy thinks it's a practical joke.

-The Osbournes have new neighbors, and they had been playing loud European dance music late at night.
+The Osbournes have new neighbours, and they had been playing loud European dance music late at night.
 Sharon confronts them over the fence and tells them to go in their "perfectly big house" to play their music.
-The neighbors refuse to go inside, and Ozzy declares war.
-One night the neighbors play camp songs, and Jack finally has enough.
-He plays Meshuggah (whom he erroneously refers to as a "death metal [band] from Norway") on full volume to upset the neighbors.
+The neighbours refuse to go inside, and Ozzy declares war.
+One night the neighbours play camp songs, and Jack finally has enough.
+He plays Meshuggah (whom he erroneously refers to as a "death metal [band] from Norway") on full volume to upset the neighbours.
 It wakes Kelly who comes running out of the house and throwing tantrums.

 Next, Jack and Sharon start throwing ham across the fence.
 This catches the attention of the police, and they tell Sharon they are powerless to do anything about the loud noise UNLESS they are there when it happens.
-They also warn the family not to throw "the good food" over the fence, and to call them when the neighbors start playing up again.
+They also warn the family not to throw "the good food" over the fence, and to call them when the neighbours start playing up again.

 Ozzy, who had been sleeping through all this, awakes and grabs a piece of firewood and throws it over the fence.
 Even though Sharon insists that he throws the fruit.
 Something smashes, the cops come back and they all run into the house!